Ty-R/discord-item-catalogue/README.md

 * A seller cannot be removed if it has listings
 * Only one seller can be removed at a time
 * Removing a seller set as default will unset it

+### Toggle seller visibility

+If a user is temporarily inactive then we can toggle the visibility of their listings.

+**Usage:** `!cat seller toggle [:id]`\
+**Example:** `!cat seller toggle 123`

+Some things to note:

+* This will mark them as inactive in their seller profile
+* Listings owned by inactive sellers will not be returned when searched
+* Sellers can still be queried directly using seller commands

 ## Listings